|

 1 small can tomato sauce

-2 tablespoons of sliced Spanish Olives, use a bit of the liquid
+2 tablespoons of sliced Spanish Olives, with red

 1 teaspoon alcaparras